Subscription Modal Banner

 • Colors - Customers are heavily dependent on visuals.
 Colors are good visual aids, as they convey feelings and emotions and strengthen brand associations.

-Once you have decided on the elements of your brand identity, create a brand bible that your graphic designers will follow when creating your promotional materials.
+Once you decide on the elements of your brand identity, create a brand bible that your graphic designers will follow when creating your promotional materials.
 A brand bible ensures that your branding elements look consistent across different materials.

-In the Philippines, small capital business owners still need to acquire documents to prove that they're running a legitimate enterprise.
-This is one rule you shouldn't ignore before starting your business, lest you'll get into trouble with the law later on.
+In the Philippines, small capital business owners need to acquire documents to prove that they're running a legitimate enterprise.
+This is one rule you shouldn't ignore before starting your business, lest you get into trouble with the law later on.

 After your DTI business registration, you need to get the permits.
 Here are the permits needed to start a business in the Philippines.
-This should be accomplished from the local government where you plan to build your business:
+Get these from the local government where you plan to build your business:

 • Barangay clearance issued by the barangay hall